cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 ## Authentication Provider
 An Authentication Provider is a class that performs authentication.
-Multiple authentication providers can be configured in order to support different authentication methods (e.g. password, token, Kerberos).<br/>
+Multiple authentication providers can be configured in order to support multiple authentication methods (e.g. password, token, Kerberos).<br>
-When a REST call is received by the REST service, the security framework will attempt to authenticate it using each authentication provider in the order of configuration, until authentication succeeds.
+When a REST call is received by the REST service, the security framework will attempt to authenticate it using the configured authentication providers.
+If the first authenticator fails the second one will be attempted, and so on.
-The authentication provider has access to the userstore instance (if configured) and can use it to get user details and use them to perform authentication.<br/>
+The authentication provider has access to the userstore instance (if configured) and can use it to get user details and use them to perform authentication.<br>
 For example, it can compare the given password to the one found on the userstore or verify the user is still active (in many environments users are marked as "inactive", instead of deleting the account entirely).

 Once an authenticator can successfully authenticate the request's user - it should return the user object and allow the request to be completed.
 Other authenticators will not be called until the next request is processed.
-If non of the authenticators authenticates the request - the request will not reach its endpoint and the client will receive an "Unauthorized User" error.
+If none of the authenticators can successfully authenticate the request - the request does not reach its endpoint and the client receives an "Unauthorized User" error.

 A valid authentication provider implementation can be any Python class that inherits from [abstract_authentication_provider.py](https://github.com/cloudify-cosmo/flask-securest/blob/master/flask_securest/